 There is no wrong number of SKUs - there is only the right amount for you.
 There would be no point comparing yourself to similar companies who stock the same products as you, as their requirements, disposable income and method of manufacturing and fulfilment will be different to yours.

-It is fast becoming fashionable to be a small retailer with a limited number of products, cornering the your customer base and giving them limited choice, allowing for those few items to sell through.
+It is fast becoming fashionable to be a small retailer with a limited number of products, cornering your customer base and giving them limited choice, allowing for those few items to sell through.
 This makes the entire selling and fulfilment process far easier to monitor, stock and forecast.
 By having fewer SKUs, it allows room to grow as demand does, innovate products and increase customer interest.
-It also costs less to have fewer SKUs - if you’re operating out of your spare bedroom of course it won’t cost you a penny, but if you’re thinking about outsourcing, then the costs can build.
+It also costs less to have fewer SKUs - if you’re operating out of your spare bedroom, of course, it won’t cost you a penny, but if you’re thinking about outsourcing, then the costs can build.
 A limited number of SKUs would keep those costs down, and allow you to focus on providing an exceptional customer experience.

-However if the market you’re competing in is larger, for example the fitness clothing sector, there is a need to provide consumers with more choice.
+However, if the market you’re competing in is larger, for example, the fitness clothing sector, there is a need to provide consumers with more choice.
 By offering more SKUs, you may be limiting the number of products you move - too much choice can leave customers undecided, but it will be expected.
 There are a lot of additional costs (time and money) that come with providing a vast amount of SKUs:

 Picking and packing

 These can be appropriated, however, by intelligently picking your SKUs in relation to the market.
 By providing the same yoga pants in eighteen colours, you’re allowing broad choice for customers, but overall limiting just how many of those eighteen you’ll sell.
 Ten colour variants would be a far better option as it lowers the chance of unmoving stock and still provides choice.